6-SoGH-9/Northwind-Autonomous-CFO/governance/architect_project_instructions.md

 3. Read any currently active Builder Brief(s) in `governance/builder_briefs/`, only if the session's task requires it.
 4. Do not assume any fact about the repository's current state without reading the actual file.
 A description of a file is not the file.
 5. Do not assume prior conversation turns are accurate about current state.
 Repository evidence always outranks memory — including the Architect's own.
+6. If canonical repository synchronization is material to the claim being made, verify that the relevant change actually exists in the canonical GitHub repository rather than assuming that a working copy, Codespace, or prior session represents canonical state.

 ---